Rock 'n' Roll History for

 August 14

-25-year-old Charles Fizer of the R&B vocal group The Olympics was killed during the Watts Riots.
-The group reached the US Top 10 in 1958 with "Western Movies".
+25-year-old Charles Fizer, of the R&B vocal group The Olympics, was shot and killed during the Watts Riots.
+The Los Angeles quintet reached #8 in the US and #12 in the UK in 1958 with "Western Movies".
+After Fizer's death, a revamped group continued to record into the early 1970s, but were unable to attain any chart success.

 August 14